- Not Too Tricky

 - Pine Nuts, chopped for garnish

-- 1 Tablespoon Jin soy sauce, for bbq glaze
+- 1 Tablespoon Jin soy sauce, for the BBQ glaze

-- 1 Teaspoon Sesame Oil, for bbq glaze
+- 1 Teaspoon Sesame oil, for the BBQ glaze

-- 1/2 Cup Spring Onion, slice in half
+- 1/2 Cup Spring Onion, sliced in half, for the marinade

-- 1 Tablespoon Pine Nuts, ground for marinade
+- 1 Tablespoon Pine Nuts, ground for the marinade

 MAKE THE BBQ GLAZE